jbenzel/Cotton/README.md

 # Cotton Leaf Disease Classification

-This MATLAB *(Octave)* code is designed to classify cotton leaves as either healthy or diseased based on images.
-It follows a basic pipeline:
+Our MATLAB *(Octave)* code is designed to classify cotton leaves as either healthy or diseased based on images.
+It follows a standard pipeline:

 1. **Preprocessing**: Converts the image to HSV, applies histogram equalization and contrast stretching, and removes noise with a Gaussian filter.